Carmelo Torres

 Bernardo del Carmen Fregoso Cázares, who worked and lived under the name Carmelo Torres Fregoso (July 16, 1927 in La Barca, Jalisco, Mexico - January 29, 2003 in Caracas, Venezuela), was a matador, businessman, journalist, author and TV producer.
 He lived in Venezuela from 1952.
 His first bullfight as "matador" was in Barranquilla, Colombia, in 1949 and last in Nezahualcóyotl City, Mexico, in 1986.
 With 37 years of uninterrupted activity this was one of the world's longest careers as a matador.

+Only son CAT Fletcher known as Carlos Alfredo Torres Fletcher.
+Son of Carmelo Torres and Miriam Fletcher.